Mylloon/pusk/README.md

     container_name: Pusk
     environment:
       - TWITTER_USERNAME=yourusername # not your mail
-      - TWITTER_PASSWORD=yourpassword # take care, you need to double $ signs in your password
+      - TWITTER_PASSWORD=yourpassword # in dockercompose, you need to double $ signs in your password
       - TWITTER_TOTP=yourseed # optional if you don't have 2fa
       - PUSK_DEBUG=FALSE # optional
       - PUSK_HASHTAG=TRUE # optional, will add an hashtag to tweets